aspect-build/rules_ts/docs/troubleshooting.md

 Verify that there is actually a `.d.ts` file for TypeScript to resolve.
 Check that the dependency library has the `declarations = True` flag set, and that the `.d.ts` files appear where you expect them under `bazel-out`.

+## Source maps missing

+TypeScript source maps can be configured in various ways which may effect compatibility with Bazel or other tools.

+First, the tsconfig `compilerOptions.sourceMap` and associated `ts_project(source_map)` must be set to `True` to enable source maps.
+If these are misaligned the the `ts_project(validate)` will report an error.

+Second, if `compilerOptions.inlineSources` is set *not* set to `true` then the .ts source files must be manually included alongside the compiled .js.map files to ensure they are present at runtime.

+The recommended approach is using `compilerOptions.inlineSources` set to `true` to place the original TypeScript source code inline within the .js.map files, or `compilerOptions.inlineSourceMap` set to `true` to place the full sourcemap and original TypeScript source code within .js files.
+This way no extra bazel configuration is required to ensure the TypeScript source code is available when debugging.

 ## NPM package type-checking failures

 Strict dependencies and non-hoisted packages can cause type-checking failures when a package does not correctly declare TypeScript related npm dependencies.
 If a package exposes a dependency via TypeScript (such as publicly exporting a type from a dependency) then that dependency must be declared in the `package.json` `dependencies` in order for dependents to compile.
 Outside rules_ts with hoisted packages this *may* not be exposed if the missing dependency is declared in a parent or root package.json, however with strict dependencies in rules_js and bazel this will more likely be an issue.